CC-CG/HeeNAMA/docker image/README.md

-*Notably, the docker image is decomposed into a sequece of RAR packages because of the limitation on document size.
-Github refuses documents that  are larger than 100MB.
-You can recover the complete docker image by uncompressing the first RAR package (docker_image.part01.rar) when all RAR packages are downloaded to the same folder.
+*Notably, we release our docker image at https://drive.google.com/open?id=1HcmskGKFo3Mpf7qmV9Bn2UyyHrx7koS6 because of the limitation on repository size.

 ## Experiment Replication
 With the image, one can easily replicate our evaluation on HeeNAMA and baseline approaches following these steps.